Sandipmaury/premium-grade-140/README.md

 Project original website- https://www.kindmeal.my/

 > KindMeal.my is Malaysia's leading meat-free lifestyle platform, indulging you with delicious discounted vegetarian meals at cozy environments.
-I've made the clone website of kindmeal.my .
-I've created Home page , Signup page , Login page and Kindmeal products page
+We are cloning this website.

 ## Teck Stacks